BRITISH AUTHENTICITY REGULATIONS 9th Battalion, Cameronians 15th (Scottish) Division

 Helmet • MKII Helmet, correct original color, correct net, early model spring chin strap or late model elastic chin strap.
 Shell dressing Hessian helmet cover, camouflaged, solid blanco or left sterile and under the net is allowed.
 Correct early or late helmet nut.
 Correct British or Canadian liner.
 Scrim correctly attached and green scrim needs to be a correct British color.
 Photographs will be uploaded.

 P37 Webbing, Battle Order *All webbing will be original or reproduction with brass hardware.
 Absolutely no black hardware allowed.
 Your entire battle order will be blancoed in a FRESH coat of KG3.
 Brass does not need to be polished but, should not be excessively tarnished or rusted. • P37 belt.
 Two recommended.
 One for stepping out/drill order.
 One for battle order • P37 Anklets/Gaiters • 2x MK II or MK III basic pouches.
-Must have snap closures. • No 2 spike bayonet with frog • 2x water bottles.
-Brown enamel with brown wool cover. • Water Bottle Carrier (envelope or skeleton type).
-A second carrier is optional for carrying a mess tin while in musketry order. • 2x Shoulder Braces • P37 e-tool.
+Must have snap closures. • No 2 spike bayonet with frog • 1x water bottle (2 pref).
+Brown enamel with brown wool cover. • Water Bottle Carrier (envelope or skeleton type). • 2x Shoulder Braces • P37 e-tool.
 Helve, handle, and carrier.
 This is an optional item. • Gas cape.
 Rolled up and strapped to rear of webbing.
 Available from WPG. • Small Pack with right and left L-straps.

 Contents of small pack

--Mess tin (British wartime pattern) -Holdall with cutlery, housewife, mirror, hygiene items, white towel, spare boot laces, button stick, etc. -Tea mug.
+-Mess tin (British wartime pattern) -Holdall with cutlery, housewife, mirror, hygiene items, white towel, spare boot laces, etc. -Tea mug.
 Original or reproduction brown, green, or white with blue trim. -V-neck jumper/sweater.
-Original or reproduction form WPG. -Gloves/mittens.
-Original or reproduction form WPG. -Original or reproduction cap comforter or balaclava from WPG. - Tommy cooker • Groundsheet or Raincape.
+Original or reproduction form WPG or The Old Time Design Company -Original or reproduction cap comforter or balaclava from WPG. - Tommy cooker • Groundsheet.
 Tan/khaki British wartime pattern.
 Original or WPG.
-Worn folded up underneath small pack flap. • Lightweight respirator with correct wartime bag. • Original wartime bandoleer with charger clips.
+Worn folded up underneath small pack flap. • Original wartime bandoleer with charger clips.
 Two bandoleers recommended. • GS shovel or pick.
 Original wartime or post war.
 Must have raw colored wood handle and spade/pick portion must be painted black.
 IMA-USA sells shovels painted green.
-Buy one, sand down the handle and refinish, then paint the spade portion black. • Machete, original wartime pattern with leather sheath only.
+Buy one, sand down the handle and refinish, then paint the spade portion black.
+Also vehicle and certain civilian model shovels are authorized. • Machete, original wartime pattern with leather sheath only.
 For Bren group leader and/or section leader only.
 Weapons NO GAS GUNS unless on a Vehicle, stationary Vickers or AA (On approval only)